 The site will be accessed from two points at the eastern and western edges of the site identified on the plan below.
-This will include creating new or enhanced junctions to provide appropriate highway capacity and safe pedestrian / cycle access to the site as follows:
+This will include creating new or enhanced junctions to provide appropriate highway capacity and safe pedestrian / cycle access to the site as (4) A new junction on the Broadway which follows:

-- A western access from the Broadway which reconfigures the existing highway to provide priority to the primary street entering the site and ensure there will be no direct vehicular access for southbound traffic from the new village (subject to availability of third party land). - 2 Enhancement to the existing roundabout on St Neots Road, ensuring the HQPT route can travel through without hindrance by queuing traffic.
+- A western access from the Broadway which reconfigures the existing highway to provide priority to the primary street entering the site and ensure there will be no direct vehicular access for southbound traffic from the new village.
+The detailed design should explore the use of physical islands to prevent traffic movements to the south. - Enhancement to the existing roundabout on St Neots Road, ensuring the HQPT route can travel through without hindrance by queuing traffic.

-- (3) Enhancement to the existing junction of St Neots Road and the Broadway. - A new junction on the Broadway which allows the HQPT and pedestrian / cycle route priority crossing into Cambourne.
+- (3) Enhancement to the existing junction of St Neots Road and the Broadway, incorporating physical measures to restrict the ability of northbound traffic to make a U turn at the junction to head south on the Broadway towards Bourn village. - allows the HQPT and pedestrian / cycle route priority crossing into Cambourne.